moorepants/dissertation/README.rst

    $ source bicycle/bin/activate

-Checkout the dissertation tag in each of the repos.
-The dissertation tag pins the software used when version 1.0 of the disseration was built, but future versions of each may work too (if I keep things backward compatible).
+Checkout the dissertation tag in each of the repositories.
+The dissertation tag pins the software used when version 1.0 of the dissertation was built, but future versions of each software package may work too (as long as I keep things backward compatible).

 For example::